funge-cloud/hilltop-bootcamp/project.md

 #### **Description**
 1. Write Terraform files to:
    - Create a new EC2 instance (`t3.meduim`) in a public subnet for Jenkins.
-   - Add a security group to allow HTTP and SSH access.
+   - Add a security group to allow HTTP, jenkins port and SSH access.
    - Use a `user_data` script to install Jenkins and start the Jenkins service.
 2. Configure Jenkins to:
    - Clone the `hilltop-docker` repository.